sasolini/sasolini/README.md

 I'm Sasho, a Front-end Web Developer from <b>Norwich, UK</b>.

-I wrote my first "hello world" in Basic and built the first website in Flash.
-For years, designing, customising and building websites was my hobby - now it's my business.
+Software development has been a part of me since my teens.
+From writing  "hello world" in Basic to building my first website in Flash, for years, designing, customising and developing websites provided me with a much-needed challenge and artistic expression.
+For many programming is a job, for me,  it's a ticket to the world of endless possibilities.

 <h3>Things I code with</h3>
 <p>